 Previously, we used cd to navigate into the subdataset, and subsequently opened the Git log.
 This is necessary, because a git log in the superdataset would only return the superdatasets history.
 While moving around with cd is straightforward, you also found it slightly annoying from time to time to use the cd command so often and also to remember in which directory you currently are in.
-There is one trick, though: git -C (note that it is a capital C) lets you perform any Git command in a provided path.
-Providing this option together with a path to a Git command let's you run the command as if Git was started in this path instead of the current working directory.
+There is one trick, though: git -C and datalad -C (note that it is a capital C) let you perform any Git or DataLad command in a provided path.
+Providing this option together with a path to a Git or DataLad command let's you run the command as if it was started in this path instead of the current working directory.
 Thus, from the root of DataLad-101, this command would have given you the subdataset's history as well:

+'''

-\$ git -C recordings/longnow log --oneline
+$ git -C recordings/longnow log --oneline

+'''

 In the upcoming sections, we'll experience the perks of dataset nesting frequently, and everything that might seem vague at this point will become clearer.
-To conclude this demonstration, the figure below illustrates the current state of our dataset, DataLad-101, with its nested subdataset.
+To conclude this demonstration, Fig. 1 illustrates the current state of our dataset, DataLad-101, with its nested subdataset.
+Thus, without being consciously aware of it, by taking advantage of dataset nesting, we took a dataset longnow and installed it as a subdataset within the superdataset DataLad-101.